northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

 .. note::
    The tables on this page slide from left-to-right.
-Make sure to swipe to left to see the content on the right side of the table
+Make sure to swipe to right to see the content on the right side of the table

 .. list-table::
   :widths: 40 40 40 40 40 40